ombulabs/blog/_posts/2019-07-16-gentle-intro-to-docker.markdown

 ``docker run -it ubuntu bash``

 Just like before, Docker will download an image - this time, the well known Linux variant Ubuntu - and then create a container to run it in.
-Note the extra argument that we added at the end, though - a command that will be executed within the downloaded image.
+Note the extra argument that we added at the end, though - a command that will be executed within the container created from the downloaded image.
 It's the same basic syntax (and idea) that you would use to run a command remotely with ssh.
 In this case, it'll give you a nice, interactive shell that lets you poke around in your container.
 The ``-it`` bit is a pair of command line options that allocate a terminal and tell Docker that you want to actually interact with the container.
 Now try:

 ``cd /``